 Welcome to the website of the National Police Autism Association

-The NPAA works alongside the Disabled Police Association, which represents the interests of disabled officers and staff at national level.
-We share the DPA’s goal of ending all forms of discrimination towards people with disabilities.
-We are committed to improving the reporting, recording and investigation of disability-related hate crime (which people with ASC are particularly vulnerable to), and we champion and publicise police action against this type of crime.
+The NPAA works alongside the Disabled Police Association, which represents the interests of disabled, injured and ill officers and staff at national level.
+We support the DPA’s goal of ending all forms of discrimination and ill-treatment of people with disabilities, and we promote and share best practices for UK police forces working with members of public affected by ASC.

 Read more about about our vision and values on our aims page.

 The NPAA is proud to be supported by our host Force Thames Valley Police, with the backing of the National Police Chiefs’ Council, the Police Federation of England & Wales, The National Autistic Society and the College of Policing.